0skar16/blu/README.md

 # blu
  Better Lua

-Like bro, I know it isn't much, but it's better than that gremlin of a syntax that lua has so, yeah, it's better!
+Like bro, I know it isn't much, but it's better than that gremlin of a syntax that Lua has so, yeah, it's better!

 We got it fast!